Winter/Spring Break Camps

 - Camps are 9-3:30pm for grades K-5

-- All school Break Camps take place at Hendricks Park.
+- All Winter Break Camps take place at Hendricks Park.

 The weather outside isn’t quite as frightful as you might think.
 Winter break Nature Camps with Whole Earth Nature School are a great opportunity to cure that cabin fever and play outside a little.
 All our winter break Nature Camps offer great opportunities to learn about nature in the winter.
 Learn all sorts of valuable outdoor skills such as how to safely light a campfire in the winter, how to identify plants and trees in the wintertime, and how to create warm, dry shelter.